 BUGS THAT AREN'T BUTTERFLIES!

-First, lets talk aphids.
-First of all, if the milkweed plant doesn't have those tiny bright golden aphids, i'm gonna secondguess the identification of the plant!
-The Oleander Aphid, (Aphis nerii), isn't native to North America but it appears (apparantly) out of thin air!!
+Aphids!!!
+First of all, if the milkweed plant doesn't have those tiny bright golden aphids, i'm probably gonna secondguess the identification of the plant!
+The Oleander Aphid, (Aphis nerii), isn't native to North America but it appears (apparently) out of thin air!!
 I mean, Where do they all come from?!
 The GOOD news is that, apart from also wanting to feed on the milkweed plants, they do no harm to the Monarchs.
 Their hostplant, Oleander, is a member of the Dogbane family and grows primarily in the south/west portions of North America.
 Here in Virginia, they love Milkweed!
 Theyre not a food source for monarchs, but coexist as long as their numbers don't become to great.
 The best way i've found to deal with them is a good blast with the garden hose.
 The occasional spray will keep their numbers at manageable levels while the monarchs munch what they need!

 And then there's the Milkweed Beetle that show up for the aphids.